Brandishing a Weapon or Firearm – California Penal Code 417

 California Penal Code Section 417 defines brandishing a weapon or firearm as:

-Anybody who, except in self-defense, in the presence of another person, draws or exhibits a deadly weapon in a rude, angry, or threatening manner, or who unlawfully uses a deadly weapon in any fight or quarrel.
+- "Anyone who, except in self-defense, in the presence of another person, draws or exhibits a deadly weapon in a rude, angry, or threatening manner, or unlawfully uses a deadly weapon in any fight or quarrel."

-It should be noted that brandishing a weapon in the “presence of another person” just means someone was present at the time you exhibited a deadly weapon.
+It should be noted that brandishing a weapon in the “presence of another person” means someone was present when you exhibited a deadly weapon.
 A rude, angry, or threatening manner is self-explanatory.
-You don’t have actual intent on harming someone to be convicted.
+You don't have actual intent on harming someone to be convicted.

-As stated above, deadly weapons are defined as any object or instrument inherently deadly or dangerous or is capable of being used in a manner that could cause serious injury or death.
-The obvious items are guns, knives, and shotguns – but also include much less obvious items like rocks, bricks, pipes, and a wide range of other items.
+As stated above, deadly weapons are defined as any object or instrument inherently fatal or dangerous or are capable of being used in a manner that could cause severe injury or death.
+The obvious items are guns, knives, and shotguns – but also include much less obvious things like rocks, bricks, pipes, and a wide range of other items.